Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Simulations

+In addition to using random residual correlations as given in (\ref{sim_res_cors1}), we also simulated datasets using a low-rank structure for the residual correlations:

+where $\LA_\epsilon \in \mathbb{R}^{(p+1)\times 1}$ contains residual loadings of the secondary features and focal trait on a single factor $\xi_\epsilon$ (Figure \ref{fig:SEMS2}).
+For each simulated dataset, a random subset of $80$ out of $800$ secondary features load on $\xi_\epsilon$.
+Residual loadings and residual unique variances for these features are simulated in the same way as the loadings and unique variances underlying the genetic correlations.
+The unique residual variance for the focal trait was equal to the unique genetic variance, i.e., $0.8$, $0.5$, or $0.2$.
+The $720$ secondary features that have no residual loadings on $\xi_\epsilon$ had unique residual variances of 1.
+A graphical overview of this simulation setting can be found in Figure \ref{fig:SEMS2}.

-We generated $100$ datasets for each of the $45$ combinations obtained by varying the secondary feature heritabilities $h^2(s) \in \{0.5,\,0.7,\,0.9\}$, focal trait heritabilities $h^2(y) \in \{0.1,\,0.3,\,0.5,\,0.7,\,0.9\}$, and focal trait communalities $\boldsymbol{\lambda}^y\boldsymbol{\lambda}^{y\top} \in \{0.2,\,0.5,\,0.8\}$.
-That is, $20\%$ to $80\%$ of the focal trait genetic variance was attributed to the latent factors.
-We randomly selected $500$ genotypes (1500 SNP markers) from the RegMap \emph{Arabidopsis thaliana} panel \citep{Hortonetal2012}.
-We then used these genotypes to simulate data that contained two replicates.
-For each of the $4{,}500$ datasets, $300$ genotypes were randomly selected as the training set.
+We generated $100$ datasets for each of the $90$ combinations obtained by varying the secondary feature heritabilities $h^2(s) \in \{0.5,\,0.7,\,0.9\}$, focal trait heritabilities $h^2(y) \in \{0.1,\,0.3,\,0.5,\,0.7,\,0.9\}$, focal trait unique variances $\psi_{p+1} \in \{0.8,\,0.5,\,0.2\}$, and residual correlation structure (random residual correlations or low-rank structure).
+These combinations represent a realistic spectrum of data settings ranging from settings where the quality of secondary features is high while focal trait measurements are noisy, to settings where the opposite is true.
+For each of the $9{,}000$ datasets, $300$ genotypes were randomly selected as the training set.
 Prediction accuracy was calculated as the Pearson correlation between predictions and the simulated focal trait genetic component for the test set.
 We did not redundancy filter the simulated data for any of the methods.
 In addition to the models, we obtained benchmark predictions by using the true simulated latent signal factors as secondary features in the BLUP equations.
 We only evaluated MegaLMM and the neural networks for the first $20$ datasets of each combination due to time and computational constraints.